M-Vause/SEED2.0/README.md

 The first is to select _Own Data_ in the _Example/Own Data_ dropdown selection box on the main panel of the GUI, then using the file browser, you can then select the file containing your data.

-You can also save the data file in the data folder containing the example data files that came with the SEED 2.0 download.
+You can also save the data file in the data folder containing the example data files that came with the SEED 2.0 download, then select it in the dropdown after running SEED 2.0.

 ## Future Developments
 As well as the current features of PySINDy integrated into SEED 2.0, there are a number of features currently in development to be released in the near future.
 This includes but is not limited to: